alissonmarcs/push-swap/README.md

 ### Mandatory part

-`./push_swap` is the mandatory project what will sort the numbers.
+`./push_swap` is the mandatory project that will sort the numbers.
 Example of use:

 ```shell
 ./push_swap 2 1